Zerraa/tenacity-tera/content/en/dungeons/bahaar-sanctum.md

 <div id="phase-2">

 <h3>Phase 2</h3>

+     Menma's TERA changes:

+     - He is now permanently enraged.
+       - Once you hit him, he will enrage and have wrath buff.
+     - He can’t do Wrath mechanic in the first 5 seconds of fight.
+     - His Wrath gives him 30% more power instead of 20%.
+       - Most attacks will oneshot a DPS.

+     - He is a lot like <30% HP Bahaar from 100%.
+       - Exception of lasers.
+Those will proc at 30%.
+     - His HP has been increased by a lot.

 <center><h3>Buffs</h3></center>

 **Enrage Buff** - When Bahaar enrages, he gains the Bahaar’s Rage buff on the left for 15 seconds.